MHickey2/First_Project/README.md

 <br/>

 ### The Resources Section:
-The Section includes a table with details of websites that will help the user learn more about the subject areas.
-There is a name, a brief description of the site and links that will bring user directlly to the sites. (will open on to new site in new window, so as to allow the user to keep present site open.
+The Section includes a table with details of websites that will help the user learn more about the different subject areas.
+There is a name, a brief description of the site and links that will bring user directly to the relevant sites.(will open on to new site in new window, so as to allow the user to keep present site open).
+See image below.
 <br/>
 <p align="center">
   <img src="assets/images/resources.png" height="190" width="607"/>